events | digwyddiadau

 In addition to showcasing the work of local and national photographers, we run writing workshops and we hold regular sociable book related events, inviting authors to read and talk about their work at our popular 'First Thursdays'.
 We mark important points in the calendar - World Book Day, International Women's Day, Machynlleth's El Sueño Existe and Comedy Festivals, literary anniversaries and, in 2016 we launched our successful Pythefnos O Farddoniaeth, Pop-Up Poetry Fortnight.

-Saturday 18 February, 12noon – 2pm - FREE - AT MOMA MACHYNLLETH
+Saturday 18 February - Saturday 1 April 2017 - FREE - AT MOMA MACHYNLLETH

 THE DROVERS' ROADS OF WALES AND OTHER PHOTOGRAPHS

-The exhibitions also feature audio visual material, ephemera and the books which were central to Fay Godwin's practice of photography.
+The exhibitions also featured audio visual material, ephemera and the books which were central to Fay Godwin's practice of photography.

 ADDITIONAL EVENTS - THE DROVERS' ROADS